PNC Financial Services Group Inc. Buys 2,080 Shares of BCE Inc. (NYSE:BCE)

 The business also recently declared a quarterly dividend, which will be paid on Saturday, January 15th.
 Stockholders of record on Wednesday, December 15th will be paid a dividend of $0.7047 per share.
 The ex-dividend date of this dividend is Tuesday, December 14th.
 This represents a $2.82 annualized dividend and a dividend yield of 5.43%.
 This is a positive change from BCE’s previous quarterly dividend of $0.70.
 BCE’s dividend payout ratio (DPR) is presently 104.63%.

 Several equities analysts recently weighed in on BCE shares.
 Desjardins raised their price target on shares of BCE from C$64.00 to C$66.00 and gave the company a “hold” rating in a research report on Monday, November 8th.
-CIBC raised their price target on shares of BCE from C$64.00 to C$65.00 and gave the company a “neutral” rating in a research report on Friday, November 5th.
+Scotiabank raised their price target on shares of BCE from C$66.00 to C$68.00 and gave the company an “outperform” rating in a research report on Friday, November 5th.
 TD Securities cut shares of BCE from a “buy” rating to a “hold” rating and dropped their price target for the company from $70.00 to $67.00 in a research report on Friday, November 5th.
-Barclays reaffirmed a “hold” rating and issued a C$60.00 price target on shares of BCE in a research report on Wednesday, December 8th.
-Finally, Scotiabank lifted their target price on shares of BCE from C$66.00 to C$68.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
+CIBC lifted their target price on shares of BCE from C$64.00 to C$65.00 and gave the stock a “neutral” rating in a research report on Friday, November 5th.
+Finally, Barclays reissued a “hold” rating and set a C$60.00 target price on shares of BCE in a research report on Wednesday, December 8th.
 One research analyst has rated the stock with a sell rating, six have assigned a hold rating and four have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $61.41.

 BCE Profile